mitrovicsinisaa/shorturl/README.md

 ```

-Loads the `shorturl-api` container into the k8s environment.
+Load the `shorturl-api` container into the k8s environment.

 ```
 $ make kind-load